ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 ### Ionic and Crosswalk

-With our latest CLI update, we’re excite to introduce the ability to package modern rendering engines within your app for Cordova, starting with [Crosswalk for Android](https://crosswalk-project.org/).
+With our latest CLI update, we’re excited to introduce the ability to package modern rendering engines within your app for Cordova, starting with [Crosswalk for Android](https://crosswalk-project.org/).
 Crosswalk provides Android developers a bundled Chrome webview for their projects, resulting in better performance and predictability!